 To manage interest rate risk, the Society enters into derivative transactions with the SPV, receiving a rate of interest based on the securitised mortgages and paying a rate inherent in the debt issuances.
 For Albion 4, the Society acts as swap provider.
 Cash flows arising from these internal derivatives are accounted for on an accruals basis.
-All other derivatives relating to securitisations are treated as explained in the derivatives and hedge accounting policy, which can be found in the Annual Report and Accounts for the year ended 31 December 2020 on pages 142 to 143.
+All other derivatives relating to securitisations are treated as explained in the derivatives and hedge accounting policy, which can be found in the Annual Report and Accounts for the year ended 31 December 2021 on page 179.